washreve/hyp3-metadata-templates/S1TBX/RTC/README_RTC_S1TBX.txt

 -------------
 ## 4. Incidence angle map

 The incidence angle map is included with standard products, but is optional when placing a custom order for imagery.
-This layer is tagged with -inc_map.tif
+This layer is tagged with _inc_map.tif

 This map records the projected local incidence angle for each pixel in the RTC image.
 The incidence angle is the angle between the incident radar beam and the direction perpendicular to the ground surface (based on the DEM), expressed in degrees.

 -------------
 ## 5. Layover-shadow mask

 The layover/shadow mask indicates which pixels in the RTC image have been affected by layover and shadow.
-This layer is tagged with -ls_map.tif.
+This layer is tagged with _ls_map.tif.
 The pixel values are 1 for layover/shadow areas and 0 for areas that are not affected.

 -------------
 ## 6. ArcGIS-compatible xml metadata files